How We Measure

 Objective signals

 CMS platform.
-We fingerprint the live site against signature rules for 60+ platforms.
-That covers the usual suspects (WordPress, Craft, Drupal, HubSpot, Webflow, Sitecore, AEM) and some other industrial-specific commerce systems that few others track (CIMCloud, Unilog, BirdDog, K-eCommerce).
-A site only gets tagged when a concrete fingerprint fires, and we record which signal did it.
+We fingerprint the live site against signature rules for more than 60 platforms.
+Coverage includes WordPress, Craft, Drupal, HubSpot, Webflow, Sitecore, and AEM, along with industrial commerce systems that are rarely tracked elsewhere – CIMCloud, Unilog, BirdDog, K-eCommerce, and more.
+A platform is assigned only when a concrete fingerprint matches, and we record which signal produced the match.

 Domain age.
-Registration date, expiry, and registrar.
-A registration date doesn't change, so we capture it once.
-It's can be a useful tell since a 2003 domain and a 2023 domain are usually two very different companies.
+Registration date, expiry date, and registrar.
+The registration date does not change, so we capture it once.

 Security posture.
-Valid certificate, HTTP redirecting to HTTPS, the negotiated TLS version, and the security response headers (HSTS, X-Frame-Options, X-Content-Type-Options, Referrer-Policy, with CSP and Permissions-Policy as bonus).
-No valid SSL is an automatic F; a valid cert floors the grade at D; serving pre-1.2 TLS caps it at C. This is a read of header configuration, not a vulnerability scan.
-It tells you whether the basics are in place, not whether the site can be breached.
+We check SSL certificate validity, HTTP-to-HTTPS redirection, the negotiated TLS version, and security response headers like HSTS, X-Frame-Options, X-Content-Type-Options, and Referrer-Policy, with CSP and Permissions-Policy scored as additions.
+The grade is bounded at both ends.
+No valid SSL is an F, a valid certificate floors the grade at D, and pre-1.2 TLS caps it at C. This measures transport and header configuration only.
+It is not a vulnerability scan, and it does not indicate whether a site can be breached.

 Size and architecture.
-We find a site's sitemaps through robots.txt and the well-known paths, then walk the sitemap graph to count real pages – filtering out images, PDFs, and off-host URLs so the number reflects actual content.
-Along with the count we capture URL depth, the top-level section tree, and any declared locales harvested from hreflang alternates, which is how we spot multi-language sites.
-Across the whole catalog this rolls up into something more useful than any single number, the URL and navigation patterns a typical industrial site actually uses.
+We locate a site's sitemaps through robots.txt and the well-known paths, then walk the sitemap graph to count pages, excluding images, PDFs, and off-host URLs so the count reflects content.
+Alongside the count we record URL depth, the top-level section tree, and the locales declared in hreflang alternates, which is how multi-language sites are identified.

 Color palette.
-We run color extraction on each site's screenshot, pull the five most dominant colors, and classify each into a named bucket by hue and saturation.
-Low-saturation colors resolve to white, black, or gray; everything else is bucketed by hue.
-It's a rough read of what colors a brand actually uses on screen – enough to browse the gallery by color, not a substitute for a brand guideline.
+We extract the five most dominant colors from each site's screenshot and classify each one into a named bucket by hue and saturation.
+Low-saturation colors resolve to white, black, or gray; the rest are bucketed by hue.
+This describes color as rendered on screen, not a brand's specification.

 AI-assisted judgments

 Industry role.
-We classify each company into its role in the supply chain – original equipment, parts and components, distribution, and so on – with a confidence score.
-We auto-accept only classifications at 80% confidence or higher.
-Anything softer waits for a human.
+We classify each company by its role in the supply chain — original equipment, parts and components, distribution, and so on — with a confidence score attached.
+Classifications at 80% confidence or higher are accepted automatically.
+Anything below that threshold is held for human review.

 Agency detection.
-Two passes.
-First a deterministic scan of footer links for credit phrases – "designed by," "site by," "built by."
-Detected agencies become their own entries, which is what powers browsing the gallery by the agency that built the work.
+We scan footer links for credit phrases: "designed by," "site by," "built by."
+Detected agencies are created as their own entries, which is what allows the gallery to be browsed by the agency that built the site.

 Preference

 Head-to-head ranking.
-One signal isn't a measurement at all – it's aggregated taste.
-Sites are shown in random pairwise matchups and a winner is picked, and each site carries an ELO rating updated by the same math that ranks chess players.
-New sites move faster so they reach their real level quickly, and upsets move ratings more than expected wins.
-It's subjective by construction, and it should be read that way.
-Not "this site is better," but "when people compare these two, they prefer the design of this one."
+This signal is not a measurement.
+Sites are presented in random pairwise matchups and a winner is selected.
+Each site carries an ELO rating updated by the same algorithm that ranks chess players: new sites move in larger increments so they converge on their level quickly, and upsets shift ratings more than expected results do.
+The rating reports which of two designs people prefer.
+It does not report which site is better.

 Reading the CMS snapshot